achung89/react-futures/README.md

 - With React Futures asynchronicity is transparent; you can use a future as you would a normal object or an array.
 - With React Futures the manipulation and construction of asynchronous data can be done **outside of render**, something not possible with other implementations of suspense.
-- Futures allows the code that manipulates and constructs the data to be separated from the code that fetches it.
 - React Futures can be used within the callbacks of other future data operations (see above where `FutureGroups` is used within the callback of `flatMap`)

 ## Restrictions